 As the boundaries are pushed, the need for clear guidelines is growing.
-With nearly twenty years of experience on set I provide protocol, integrity and encouragement for actors and crew working with intimate content.
+With over twenty years of experience on set I provide protocol, integrity and encouragement for actors and crew working with intimate content.

 INTIMACY can be any moment of contact by a Performer or between Performers appearing nude or semi-nude, during a scene or the context may be sexual (such as kissing, simulated sex, masturbation etc.), sexual violence (such as rape, sexual assault, BDSM etc.) or sensual and non-sexual (such as touch from a parent to a child or a carer to a patient etc).

 CONSENT can only be freely given if the Performer has full knowledge of the action required beforehand.
 Any form of coercion negates the Performer’s consent.
 “Yes” means nothing if “No” is not an option.
 The individual has a right to their body and therefore consent is reversible.
 At the end of the day everyone should feel proud of the work created together.
-Consent should extend to all production crew including those working on post-production.
+Consent should extend to all production crew including those working in post-production.

 The work begins with breaking down the script, checking boundaries & nudity clause.
 This is followed by discussions with the producer & director and collaboration with Head of Departments.
 Together with actors and directors we create a physical structure for the scene which supports the storytelling.
 The aim is to provide safe, quick and fun way to create intimate scenes without crossing personal boundaries.

 I regularly hold presentations and workshops in the industry and am currently in consultation with various projects in pre-production.
 This is a new area of work in film & TV and I’m happy to discuss things further over the phone or in person if you should be interested.
-Please visit also the website of the company I co-founded in order to raise awareness for best practice, Nordic Intimacy Coordinators (NIC)

 RECENTLY IN MEDIA: